adyxax/www/content/blog/miscellaneous/screen-cannot-open-terminal.md

 ---
 title: "Screen cannot open terminal error"
-linkTitle: "Screen cannot open terminal error"
 date: 2018-07-03
-description: >
-  Screen cannot open terminal error
+description: How to fix a "Screen cannot open terminal" error
+tags:
+  - toolbox
+  - unix
 ---

-If you encounter :
+## The problem

+At my current workplace there are die hard screen fanatics that refuse to upgrade to tmux.
+Sometimes I get the following error :
 {{< highlight sh >}}
 Cannot open your terminal '/dev/pts/0' - please check.
 {{< /highlight >}}

+## The solution

-Then you did not open the shell with the user you logged in with.
+This error means that you did not open the shell with the user you logged in with.
 You can make screen happy by running :
 {{< highlight sh >}}
 script /dev/null
 {{< /highlight >}}

+In this new environment your screen commands will work normally.